dmitchley/Surf-Journal/readme.md

 I originally planned to deploy the app to Heroku however they do not have a free tier anymore so I used render.com for the backend and vercel.com for the frontend.
 Render apparently offers options to deploy a frontend application however I am more accustomed to using vercel so I chose them instead.

-- Link to the application
+- Link to Live Project [Surf Journal](https://surf-journal.vercel.app/).

 ## Planning Files